 After this, Issabelle showed great progress and started doing normal things like going back to school for a couple of hours to see her friends and just doing the things any 5 year old child should have been doing.
 In October 2010, we were told yet again that Issabelle’s cancer had progressed so more Chemotherapy was needed, but every relapse also meant that her chances would get lower.

 After another Chemotherapy regime, we was sent to London to see a specialist at University College Hospital where they offered Issabelle a treatment called MIBG, although it would mean Isabelle would have to be in isolation for up to a month (even from us ) it was our only chance to get her better.

 So we all went to London and as heart breaking as it was watching our 5 year old having to look after herself (showering, toileting, dressing and feeding herself), it felt that we had no choice if we wanted our little girl to survive.

 She then went on to develop a lump on her head and a black eye, which we thought it was from a little bump she had a couple of weeks earlier, but after checks at the hospital we was told her cancer had returned and this time there was nothing they could do but for us to take her home and spend the little time she had left together.

-We was totally devastated and heartbroken, what was we going to do without our little girl and Benjamin without his little sister?
+We were totally devastated and heartbroken, what were we going to do without our little girl and Benjamin without his little sister?
 On the 1st of December 2012, Issabelle passed away peacefully in our arms at Bluebell Wood Hospice.